bhavyakaria/Android/README.md

 # Android
-Step by step guide for various components in android
+Step by step guide for various components in android.